TIMAI2/SimpleSaf/README.md

-Developed from the original and full [SAF extension for AppInventor by vknow360](https://github.com/vknow360/SAF) Blocks and descriptions for both extensions listed below.
+Developed from the original and full [SAF extension for AppInventor by vknow360](https://github.com/vknow360/SAF) <br>
+Blocks and descriptions for both extensions listed below.

 # SimpleSaf